PetrifiedLasagna/AoS-OS/README.md

 Voxlap unmodified source code

+This does not include the masm32 assembler which is needed to make changes to v5.asm.
+You can download it from here http://www.masm32.com/masmdl.htm

 after that all you need to do is change setup.bat and vcvars32.bat to match you paths and you can compile by running makestuf.bat or the command nmake [file]

 ========Licenense========